p-wilbrink/openscd-github/profile/README.md

 **That offers:** a web front-end, open-source, extensible, customizable, user-friendly SCL editing​
 **Unlike:** proprietary and vendor specific tools​

-Our product gives you flexibility and control over your own raodmap and this ultimatevely prevents any vendor-lock-in.
-Using the community open-source approach to agree on software level will help you to accelerate the energy transition.
+Our product gives you flexibility and control over your own roadmap, and this ultimately prevents vendor-lock-in.
+The open-source community approach to developing software will help accelerate the energy transition.
 OpenSCD aims to provide modules to do system configuration as well as system specification.

 ## 👩‍💻 Useful resources